Zendevve/ADB-Binder/README.md

 **Audiobook Binder** follows an **Open Core** philosophy.

 - **Source Code is Free**: The full source code is available here under the **GPL-3.0 with Commons Clause** license.
 You are free to clone, modify, and build the application yourself for personal use.
-- **Convenience is Paid**: To support development, we offer prebuilt, signed installers and portable executables for a small fee.
+- **Convenience is Paid**: To support development, we offer prebuilt installers and portable executables for a small fee.
 This saves you the time of setting up a build environment.

 **Every feature is available in the source code.** There are no features locked behind a paywall in the code itself.